Abhinav-055/Abhinav-055/README.md

 I'm a backend developer and low latency programming enthusiast.

 ### About Me
-- 🎓 Second-year B.Tech student at [Vellore Institute of Technology, Vellore](https://vit.ac.in).
+- 🎓 Third-year B.Tech student at [Vellore Institute of Technology, Vellore](https://vit.ac.in).
-- 💼 Currently interning at [Stride.ai](https://stride.ai/) as a backend developer.
 - 💻 In my free time, I like to code, listen to music, and read books.
 - 🚀 Learning various backend technologies.
 - ❓ Ask me about Python, C++, Golang, Typescript or backend development.